Biarritz tourism & sightseeing

 - smaller churches of some interest, the most impressive of them is the Russian Orthodox domed church

 - some more casinos

 - there are also various grand 19th century hotels and townhouses to admire as you explore

 It is for the surfing that many visitors come to Biarritz, based on the good wave conditions along this part of the Atlantic.
 Various surfing competitions and events are also held that contribute further to the town's surf reputation, such as the annual Biarritz Surf Festival.

 Note that not all Biarritz beaches allow surfing, some because of the undercurrents and others because of crowds and the risk of injury.
 If you have never surfed but would like to give it a try, there are training schools that will help you get started.
 The main surfing beaches are found at Anglet just beyond Pointe St Martin.

-Biarritz is also very well known as the golf capital of France, and has several very highly regarded golf courses to choose from in the vicinity.
+Note: Biarritz is well known as the golf capital of France, and there are several very highly regarded golf courses to choose from in the vicinity.

 The French version of this page is at Biarritz (Francais)